Mstaaravin/crontab_zfs-autobackup/README.md

 - Detailed logging with execution summaries
 - Support for multiple pools or single pool backup
 - Automatic cleanup of old logs
+- Detailed backup reports in tabular format with statistics

 ## Prerequisites
 - zfs-autobackup package installed